 Consolidated PAT | 709.51 | 700.94 | +1.2% |

-From a financing perspective, the company’s total financial indebtedness stands at ₹44,365.67 Lakhs.
-Crucially, the company reports no outstanding defaults on its loans and debt securities.
-This indicates a sound financial health and ability to manage its debt obligations, providing a stable foundation for its expansion plans.
+From a financing standpoint, Foods & Inns reports no outstanding defaults on its total financial indebtedness of ₹44,365.67 Lakhs.
+This is a crucial indicator of the company’s sound financial health and its ability to comfortably manage its debt obligations, providing a stable platform for its ambitious expansion plans.